envision2bwell/envision-standards/docs/assessments.md

 # Development setup
 1. Clone with ssh.
 To do so you will need to setup your github account to work with ssh
 2. Install yarn version 1.x not 2.x.
-3. Install node version 10 (comes with npm version 6)
+3. Install node version 12 (comes with npm version 6)
-4. Install php7.x (7.3 is what is working for me)
+4. Install php7.x (7.4 is what is working for me)
-5. Install composer 2.x since that latest can break some dependencies Now you should be able to setup any Envision2BWell projects.
+5. Install composer 2.x
+Now you should be able to setup any Envision2BWell projects.
 There should be a README file for each.
 Try following the instruction on the development setup section.

 # General Expectations